hotwax/oms-documentation/hotwax/README.md

 # Introduction

-HotWax Commerce Technical Documentation is designed to provide you with a comprehensive understanding of our platform's capabilities and how to leverage them effectively.
-We have structured our documentation to help you navigate through the various aspects of our platform, including Journeys, APIs, and Data Feeds.
+HotWax Commerce Technical Documentation is designed to provide a comprehensive understanding of the platform's integration capabilities with systems such as ERP, WMS, and POS, and how to leverage them effectively.
+This documentation will help navigate through the various aspects of HotWax Commerce OMS, including Journeys, APIs, and Data Feeds.

 ## Journeys
 Journeys represent the interactions of multiple APIs and feeds to deliver specific user experiences.
-Our documentation will guide you through the various out-of-the-box Journeys available, helping you understand how to configure and customize them to meet specific business needs.
+The documentation will guide through the various out-of-the-box Journeys available, helping understand how to configure and customize them to meet specific business and integration needs.

 ## APIs
-HotWax Commerce offers a wide range of APIs that allow you to interact with different aspects.
-Whether you're looking to manage products, process orders, or analyze data, our APIs provide the flexibility and power you need.
-Our documentation provides detailed information on each API, including how to authenticate, make requests, and handle responses.
+APIs allow other systems to interact with different aspects of OMS such as Orders and Inventory.
+The APIs provide the flexibility to perform operations such as managing inventory and fulfilling orders.
+The documentation provides detailed information on each API, including how to authenticate, make requests, and handle responses.

 ## Data Feeds
-HotWax Commerce also includes out-of-the-box data feeds that enable integration between systems.
-Whether you're looking to synchronize inventory, update product, or import/export data, our data feeds make it easy to connect HotWax Commerce with other systems.
-Our documentation provides step-by-step instructions on how to use data feeds to meet integration needs.
+Out-of-the-box data feeds enable integration between systems such as ERP, WMS, POS, and OMS.
+Whether looking to synchronize inventory, update product, or import/export data, data feeds make it easy to connect HotWax Commerce with other systems.
+The documentation provides step-by-step instructions on how to use data feeds to meet integration requirements.